-Non-cancelable Material Commitments-During the six months ended June 30, 2021, other than certain non-cancelable operating leases described in Note 9, Leases, there have been no material changes outside the ordinary course of business to the Company's contractual obligations and commitments from those disclosed in the Annual Report.
+Non-cancelable Material Commitments-During the three months ended March 31, 2022, other than certain non-cancelable operating leases described in Note 9, Leases, there have been no other material changes outside the ordinary course of business to the Company's contractual obligations and commitments from those disclosed in the Annual Report.

 401(k) Plan-The Company sponsors a 401(k) defined contribution plan covering all eligible U.S. employees.
-Contributions to the 401(k) plan are discretionary.
-The Company did not make any matching contributions to the 401(k) plan for the three and six months ended June 30, 2021 and 2020.
+The Company is responsible for administrative costs of the 401(k) plan and beginning on January 1, 2022, the Company began making matching contributions to the 401(k) plan.
+For the three months ended March 31, 2022, the Company incurred expense of \$1.2 million for matching contributions.
+The Company did not make any matching contributions to the 401(k) plan for the three months ended March 31, 2021.